Policy-Driven World Model Adaptation for Robust Offline Model-based Reinforcement Learning: Experimental Results

 \section{Experimental Results}

-In this section, we benchmark our algorithm (ROMBRL) against a range of state-of-the-art (SOTA) offline RL baselines across two task sets comprising a total of 15 continuous control tasks.
-The first task set is the widely used D4RL MuJoCo suite \cite{DBLP:journals/corr/abs-2004-07219}, which includes three types of robotic agents, each with offline datasets of four different quality levels.
-Since D4RL MuJoCo features deterministic dynamics, we further evaluate on a more challenging set of Tokamak control tasks, where the underlying dynamics are highly stochastic. \textbf{To assess the robustness of the policies learned by different algorithms, we introduce noise to the environments' dynamics during deployment.
+We benchmark our algorithm (ROMBRL) against a range of SOTA offline RL baselines across two task sets comprising 15 continuous control tasks.
+First, the widely used D4RL MuJoCo suite \citep{DBLP:journals/corr/abs-2004-07219}, covering three types of robotic agents, each with offline datasets of four different quality levels.
+Given D4RL's deterministic dynamics, we further evaluate on the challenging, highly stochastic Tokamak control tasks. \textbf{To assess the robustness of the policies learned by different algorithms, we add noise to the environments' dynamics during deployment.
 Specifically, at each time step $t$, the state change (in each dimension) $\Delta s_t = s_{t+1} - s_t$ is perturbed with zero-mean Gaussian noise, where the standard deviation is proportional to $\Delta s_t$.
 In our experiments, we use 5\% measurement noise.}

 For complete details on our experimental setup, including random seed selection and hyperparameter settings, please refer to Appendix~\ref{sec:appendix_setup_details}. \textbf{For additional results, including computational cost analysis, performance under varying noise levels and training curves, see Appendix~\ref{sec:appendix_additional_results}.}